How much blood do you lose on your period?

 IUDs

-IUDs are tricky because, depending on the type of IUD, they can either lessen your period or can make your monthly flow heavier.
-Research has shown copper IUDs make your periods more serious and more painful.
+IUDs are tricky because, depending on the type of IUD, they can either lessen your period or they can make your monthly flow heavier.
+Research has shown copper IUDs may make your periods more serious and more painful.

 Fibroids